-DANGER: Never use "quick-disconnect" type couplings on this MAGNATRAC or any of its mating Attachments unless ok'd by the factory; to do so results in the potential of rupturing hydraulic fittings or even "blowing-up" your hydraulic pumps!
+DANGER: Only use factory aprroved fittings/couplings on the MAGNATRAC; to do so may result in the potential of rupturing hydraulic fittings or even "blowing-up" your hydraulic pumps!

 BEFORE YOU GET OFF THE MAGNATRAC:

 - 1) Move Track Drive Controls to neutral.

 - 2) Push down Parking Brake and Pull Up on Lock.

 - 3) Lower all equipment to the ground.

 - 4) Stop Engine and remove the key.